tarwn/lessthandot-hugo/blogs/content/posts/2009-06-04-removing-replication-and-handling-tables.md

   ,RESEED
 )
 ```
 This goes ahead and grabs the highest value in the table and uses it to reseed the identity.
-Now if you insert into the table it will begin from 30 and you’ll be good to go.
+Now if you insert into the table it will begin from 30 and you'll be good to go.

 Reality is, you may never have to deal with this.
 Removing replication typically means the tables on the subscriber are no longer needed.
 There are cases of it though when the business or projects dictate the sites that you are replicating to for data support to applications become disconnected.
-That means they are on islands and replication isn’t an option any longer.
+That means they are on islands and replication isn't an option any longer.
 In order to have the applications function once again as separate entities, these types of modifications have to be accomplished to the tables.

 Thanks goes out to [mrdenny][1] for the review of this blog.